 A career in phlebotomy can be a very rewarding one.
 Not only can you help people in need, but there is an ever-growing need for phlebotomists.
 To get into the best jobs, however, you need the best training you can get.

-When searching for schools, there are many that say that you can graduate fast, and that they have the best training available.
+When searching for schools, many say that you can graduate fast and that they have the best training available.
 But how can you be sure?
 There are also brick and mortar schools that offer training classes in Utah, but it can be tough to find the best choice for you.

 In this article, we will list some of the top schools in Utah that offer the best classes and courses in phlebotomy.
-We will tell you all that they have to offer you, so you can make an informed decision.
+We will tell you all that they have to offer you so that you can make an informed decision.